LookinLabs/GoBlitz/docs/views/frontend_goblitz.md

 In GoBlitz Views are similar to react, where you can define template components in views/components folder and then use them on the page.
 You can take a look for the [Welcome Page](../../views/mainPage/welcome.html)

-The pages are separated into folders like views/mainPage/ views/statusPage, you can add there views/AboutPage etc.
+The pages are separated into folders like views/mainPage/; views/statusPage etc.

 HTML Template values are generated via [views/templates folder](../../views/templates/).

+The middleware is responsible for serving the HTML Template, you can take a look at [Middleware serving HTML Template Sites](../../middleware/sites.go) and [HTTP Router](../../middleware/router.go) on line 40 & 61

 ## Error pages